Bob Senff

 Don Sumner

-Played for Virden, Souris, Brandon Athletics, Brandon Cloverleafs before becoming an umpire and-then an administrator.
-Has served M.S.B.L. as Secretary-Treasurer, statistician, or in some other capacity for 35 years.
+Don Sumner was born in Brandon, Manitoba.
+Sumner played for Virden, Souris, the Brandon Athletics, and the Brandon Cloverleafs before becoming an umpire and administrator.
+He served the Manitoba Senior Baseball League as secretary-treasurer, statistician, and in other capacities for over 35 years.

 Iggy Scaletta